-Potential Associate Teachers must possess a relevant degree and grade C, or above, in Maths and English at GCSE (this would equate to a grade 4 or above for the new GCSE).
+Potential trainees must possess a relevant degree and grade C, or above, in Maths and English at GCSE (this would equate to a grade 4 or above for the new GCSE).
 Relevant business experience may also be considered.

-Exam boards used by the schools in which Associate Teachers train include AQA, Edexcel, OCR and WJEC.
+Exam boards used by the schools in which you may train include AQA, Edexcel, OCR and WJEC.
 Click on the links below to access these sites.